Oligo12/cyber-projects/edr-project/README.md

 - **No ETW** - relies entirely on kernel callbacks + inline hooks; no script-block or AMSI integration
 - **No disk/registry monitoring** - only detects in-memory injection, not persistence or file drops
 - **Allowlisting is basic** - currently matches process names only (e.g. `svchost.exe`, `explorer.exe`, `WerFault.exe`).
 A production sensor/future work would validate full image paths and code-signing certificates to prevent allowlist bypass via name spoofing.
-- **Hook DLL injection is APC-based** - can be detected and evaded by malware
+- **Hook DLL injection uses CreateRemoteThread** - a well-known injection vector that is easily detectable by other security tools and evadable by malware
 - **Single-host** - no central logging, no network telemetry
 - **WerFault noise** - crashed hollowed processes trigger WerFault handle opens that appear in telemetry
 - **Handle event deduplication** - `ObRegisterCallbacks` fires multiple times per logical action (process creation, DLL load, etc.); the scoring engine currently counts each one, which inflates scores for parent-child pairs.
 A production version would deduplicate by (src, dst) within a short window.